Vrischika Masam 2025: The Complete Kerala Calendar Guide to Vrischikam Dates and Rituals

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Vrischika Masam 2025 begins on 17 November and ends on 15 December in the Malayalam calendar (Kollavarsham 1201).
-The 29-day period coincides with the Sun’s transit through Vrischikam.
+Vrischika Masam 2025 begins on 17 November and concludes on 15 December.
+The article identifies this as a 29-day period in Kolla varsham 1201.